 The legislative work product of an elected politician, House or Senate, matters.
 Congresswoman Cheney’s legislative record needs improvement, and I’m asking her to pledge to us that her future votes will reflect long-held conservative values.
 Frankly, Liz has a less than stellar conservative voting record.
 According to Conservative Review, Liz Cheney has voted for conservative positions just 56 percent of the time.
 She can do better…she must do better.

 This is the Liz Cheney I want to see and hear saying, “Socialism extinguishes freedom.”

-We call on Liz Cheney to be one of what iVoteAmerica refers to a The Next Generation of Conservatives, an unflinching warrior for the common principles of limited government, free markets, self-reliance, the rule of constitutional law, the sanctity of life from conception until natural death, individual and collective virtue, national sovereignty reflected in sound immigration law and enforcement, a balanced budget, and an end to the bought-and-paid-for cronyism that has allowed us to slip away from our belief in government of, by, and for the people.
+We call on Liz Cheney to be one of what iVoteAmerica refers to a The Next Generation of Conservatives, an unflinching warrior for the common principles of limited government, free markets, self-reliance, the rule of constitutional law, the sanctity of life from conception until natural death, individual and collective virtue, national sovereignty reflected in sound immigration law and enforcement, a balanced budget, and an end to the bought-and-paid-for cronyism that has allowed us to slip away from our belief in a government of, by, and for the people.

 It’s my belief that Liz Cheney holds to these values, and we need that same voice in the Senate that once said, “We have to not be afraid of being called obstructionists…obstructing President Obama’s policies and his agenda isn’t actually obstruction; it’s patriotism.”